Number-phase uncertainty relations and bipartite entanglement detection in spin ensembles: Introduction

-Another form of quantum correlations, stronger than entanglement, termed Einstein-Podolsky-Rosen (EPR) steering \cite{Einstein1935Can,Reid1989Demonstration,Reid2001The,Reid2009Colloquium,Cavalcanti2009Experimental}, has also been recently detected in photonic systems \cite{Ou1992Realization}, as well as in BEC's \cite{Peise2015Satisfying}.
-Methods to detect EPR correlations in spatially separated parties, i.e., in a two-well BEC's has also been studied theoretically \cite{He2011Einstein,Jing2019Split}.
-Experimentally, the observation of EPR correlations between spatially separated modes was achieved in split-squeezed BEC's \cite{Fadel2018Spatial,Kunkel2018Spatially}.
+Another form of quantum correlations, stronger than entanglement, termed Einstein-Podolsky-Rosen (EPR) steering \cite{Einstein1935Can,Reid1989Demonstration,Reid2001The,Reid2009Colloquium,Cavalcanti2009Experimental}, has also been recently detected in photonic systems \cite{Ou1992Realization}, as well as in BECs \cite{Peise2015Satisfying}.
+Methods to detect EPR correlations in spatially separated parties, i.e., in a two-well BECs have also been studied theoretically \cite{He2011Einstein,Jing2019Split,Guo2021Detecting}.
+Experimentally, the observation of EPR correlations between spatially separated modes was achieved in split-squeezed atomic ensembles \cite{Fadel2018Spatial}, while entanglement has also been detected using a criterion developed by Giovannetti {\it et al.} in \REF{Giovanetti2003Characterizing}.
+EPR correlations have also been detected with spin-nematic squeezing \cite{Kunkel2018Spatially}.

+All entanglement conditions employed in the recent experiments mentioned above are based on variances of collective spin components, and it was recently observed how such criteria can be converted into lower bounds to entanglement monotones, thus allowing for the quantification of entanglement with the same information~\cite{FadelVitagliano_2021}.
+Thus, finding efficient entanglement witnesses is very relevant also for the quantification of entanglement.

-In this paper, we present methods that verify the presence of bipartite entanglement between spatially separated parts of a condensate.
-These improve the methods given in \REF{Lange2018Entanglement}.
-We also introduce a criterion that can verify the presence of steering, by the violation of an EPR steering criterion.
-Our criteria are particularly well suited for symmetric unpolarized Dicke states given as \be \vert {\rm D}_N \rangle=\binom{N}{N/2}^{-1/2} \sum_k \mathcal{P}_k (\vert 1\rangle^{\otimes N/2}\vert 0\rangle^{\otimes N/2}), \ee where the summation is over all distinct permutations.
+In this paper, we present entanglement criteria that verify the presence of bipartite entanglement between spatially separated parts of a condensate.
+We also introduce an EPR steering criterion.
+Our criteria are particularly well suited for symmetric unpolarized Dicke states given as \be \vert {\rm D}_N \rangle=\binom{N}{N/2}^{-1/2} \sum_k \mathcal{P}_k (\vert 1\rangle^{\otimes N/2}\vert 0\rangle^{\otimes N/2}), \ee where $\ket0$ and $\ket1$ are the basis states of a two-level atom, and $N$ is even and the summation is over all distinct permutations of the particles.
 We will call $\vert {\rm D}_N \rangle$ simply Dicke state in the following.
-For an equal partitioning of the $N$ particles, the entanglement of formation of $\vert {\rm D}_N \rangle$ is large, which gives us a strong motivation to try to detect bipartite entanglement in these states \cite{Stockton2003Characterizing}, see also \APP{sec:DickeState}.
-Our methods also work in other quantum states, such as spin-squeezed states.
+For an equal partitioning of the $N$ particles, the entanglement of formation of $\vert {\rm D}_N \rangle$ is large, which will be discussed in \APP{sec:DickeState}.
+This gives us a further strong motivation to try to detect bipartite entanglement in these states \cite{Stockton2003Characterizing}.
+Our methods also work for other quantum states, such as spin-squeezed states.